 You could call it something with more resonance for your kids, like Gift for the World Night, or Tzedakah Night (the Jewish equivalent that means restoring Justice).
 Let your kids make a “Wish List” of all the ways they’d like to make the world a better place.
 Then let each person in the family choose one thing to do to address one of those issues.
 For instance, you might make a donation to Hurricane Relief, plan to volunteer at a soup kitchen together, and make a commitment to reduce your carbon emissions by buying more efficient light bulbs.

 7. Volunteer as a family.

-My kids and I volunteer at a local soup kitchen, and my kids love feeling like they’re making a difference in these folks’ lives.
-It also helps them feel better when they see a homeless person, to know that person can go get a hot meal at “our” soup kitchen.
+My kids and I volunteered at a local soup kitchen, and my kids loved feeling like they were making a difference in the lives of the folks they served.
+It also helped them feel better when they saw a homeless person, to know that person could go get a hot meal at “our” soup kitchen.
 What can kids do?
 Sort food at a food bank.
 Help you deliver Meals on Wheels.
 Organize a book drive and ship the books off to Reader to Reader.

 8. Start while your kids are young, so your kids take community involvement for granted.

 As they get into their teen years, they’ll find worthy causes of their own.

 9. Share the idea that giving to others is one of the reasons we're alive.

 And one of the ways we can all make the world a better place.